Poetry Study Guide for AP English Language & Literature

 • Understatement: The antonym for hyperbole, an understatement is often meant as dry humor when a character or speaker says something is insignificant when it is truly not.

-Knowing these terms should help with the either AP English Tests, and remembering to include them in your essay will help you earn a higher score.
+Knowing these terms should help with the AP English Tests, and remembering to include them in your essay will help you earn a higher score.
 They can also assist you when writing your own poetry—after all, if you understand the devices and why an author uses them, you’re one step closer to doing so yourself.

 Related: English Grammar Cheat Sheet for Students